TheClockwise/Data-Analysis-of-Videos-by-a-Bilibili-Content-Creator/README.md

 ## 2. Background and Motivation
 I am a statistics student and a Bilibili content creator.
 Through this project, I aim to:
 - Understand performance differences across various video types
-- Identify key factors influencing view counts and engagement rates
+- Evaluate the correlation between views and other variables
-- Apply statistical methods to real-world data as part of my portfolio
+- Apply statistical methods to real-world data to gain practical experience

 ## 3. Data Source
 - Data exported from the Bilibili Creator Dashboard